Langelozzi/comp-1510-assignment-4/README.md

 * In some doctests, such as make_character in character.py, the tests fail unless it is all one line, therefore forcing us to disobey the pycharm syntax warning for line length
+* The functions that were not unit tested either contained large amounts of print and input, or required more knowledge than we covered in our course, such as reading json

 ## Code Requirements